Fluid Control with Localized Spacetime Windows: Localized Spacetime Control

 At each time step, control forces defined on the Eulerian grid are smoothly distributed to nearby particles using a Gaussian kernel, though other interpolation kernel functions can be used without significantly affecting performance.
 The control force for a particle located at position $\mathbf{x}^p$ is the weighted sum of the control forces from the neighboring grid nodes:

 where $w_i = \exp\left(-\sfrac{d_i^2}{2\alpha^2}\right)$, $\alpha = 0.5 h$, with $h$ being the grid spacing, and $d_i$ is the distance between the particle and the neighboring grid node $i$.
-The choice of kernel for weighting the control forces is not unique, and alternatives such as the grid-to-particle transfer kernels commonly used in hybrid methods (e.g., FLIP~\cite{zhu-2005animating}, PIC~\cite{harlow-1962particle} or APIC~\cite{jiang-2015affine}) could also be considered.
+The choice of kernel for weighting the control forces is not unique, and alternatives such as the grid-to-particle transfer kernels commonly used in hybrid methods (e.g., FLIP~\cite{zhu-2005}, PIC~\cite{harlow-1962particle} or APIC~\cite{jiang-2015affine}) could also be considered.

 This decoupling allows the background grid to be flexible in resolution, adapting seamlessly to different spatial scales without imposing constraints on the simulation.
-Additionally, the grid-based force representation enhances the smoothness of the controlled results, ensuring more natural and physically consistent motion (Fig.~\ref{fig:global_vs_localized_force}(c)).
+It reduces the dimensionality of the control problem while promoting smooth, spatially coherent force distributions (Fig.~\ref{fig:global_vs_localized_force}(c)), and improves numerical stability during optimization, mitigating the artifacts observed in both per-particle control.